-Ashtanga practitioner, authorized teacher and psychologist
+Ashtanga practitioner, authorized teacher and psychologist.

 I discovered yoga when I was 12 and right away it became an important part of my life and daily routine.
-I was not discouraged by the fact that in the town, where I lived that time, there was no yoga school – I decided to learn yoga by myself and for the next few years I used to start every day on my yoga mat.
+I was not discouraged by the fact that in town, where I lived that time, there was no yoga school – I decided to learn yoga by myself and for the next few years I used to start every day on my yoga mat.
 When I moved to Warsaw to study psychology I could finally begin my practice under the watchful eye of an experienced teacher.
 That time Przemek Nadolny introduced me to Ashtanga Yoga which became my passion.

 I am sure that yoga allows you to transform not only your muscles, but also your personality.
 Strength, balance and self-awareness are worth every drop of your sweat.